-- [x] c.
+[x] c.
 Child's information for determining eligibility (e.g., identity, age, citizen/immigration status)

-- [x] Required at Initial Determination

-- [x] Required at Redetermination

-- Information and Description

 The child's eligibility requirements are reported by the applicant on the application form and are confirmed during the interview session.
 Policies and procedures are in place to ensure statewide implementation of these requirements.